 The program is structured in such a manner as to allow a student to gain licensure in most of the United States.
 Each of a student’s core rotations is spent at a hospital which hosts an Accreditation Council for Graduate Medical Education (ACGME)-approved residency program in the respective core specialty.
 Every site is held to comparable standards of teaching, evaluation, faculty development, and study resources.
 A student will gain all the knowledge and skills necessary to pass Step 2 of the United States Medical Licensing Examination (USMLE) and compete for any coveted United States residency position.
 Our students have rotated and gone on to train and practice in Canada as well.

-The clinical program is 72 weeks in duration with an optional 12 weeks of additional elective rotations.
-The first 48 weeks are spent in the core rotations and the breakdown is as follows:
+The clinical program is 76 weeks in duration with an optional 12 weeks of additional elective rotations.
+The first 12 weeks are spent in a research facility and Intro to Clinical Medicine setting, That is followed by 44 weeks of core rotations and 20 weeks of electives.